and Stative Verbs

 in this sentence means the speaker is going through the process of a

-bad time.
+bad day.
 It is therefore dynamic.

 All this may seem complicated, but if you read and listen to as much